MED 6780 Community Engagement II Assessment Plan

 a) Community Engagement Sessions Reflection Assignment

-The topics of Health Promotion, Disease and Injury Prevention, Global Health and Non-communicable Diseases, Health Beliefs, Arts and Health as well as Nutrition offer learners the opportunity to explore their own thinking, biases, experiences, and awareness.
+The topics of Health Promotion, Disease and Injury Prevention, Global Health and Non-communicable Diseases, Health Beliefs, Arts and Health, Nutrition and Indigenous Health offer learners the opportunity to explore their own thinking, biases, experiences, and awareness.

 For the Community Engagement Sessions assignment, learners will write a synthesis paper in which they reflect critically on how all the above CE sessions contributed to their knowledge about social determinants of health and challenges in achieving health equity.